The Basics

 Practice Your Charleston Skills

-Play today's Mini Mahj puzzle and master the art of the tile exchange.
+Play today's Mini Mahj challenge and master the art of the tile exchange.